Digital quantum magnetism on a trapped-ion quantum computer: Quantum thermalization

-As a guide to the eye, \fref{fig:main_results}c also contains the expected thermal value of $\langle Z_{\rm tot}^2\rangle$ for the Floquet Hamiltonian (to order $dt^2$) computed in the canonical ensemble using an MPS purification ansatz \cite{Verstraete2004_mpdo, Barthel2009} (see \sref{sec:thermal_observables}).
-The quantum data is consistent with weak persistent oscillations around this thermal value, but we note that exact agreement between (even time-averaged) quantum data and the thermal result is not necessarily expected.
-Finite-size corrections due to discrepancies between the canonical and diagonal ensemble (filtered by the time-evolved state), as well as $O(dt^3)$ corrections to the Floquet Hamiltonian, are not guaranteed to be small.
-Figures \fref{fig:main_results}(d,e) show snapshots of the raw quantum data at the latest times explored (20 Trotter steps) and show clearly the formation of correlated domains expected for a state thermalizing near the phase transition of the underlying Ising model [cf.\,the simulated infinite-temperature snapshots in \fref{fig:main_results}(f)].
+The dominant noise sources in our quantum simulations are unital, and would (at much longer times than those explored here) drive the system to an infinite-temperature state with $\langle Z_{\rm tot}^2\rangle= 1/N$.
+The quantum data is consistent with weak persistent oscillations of $\langle Z_{\rm tot}^2\rangle$ around a much larger prethermal value. \ddiff{Figure \ref{fig:main_results}(e)} shows the expected thermal value of $\langle Z_{\rm tot}^2\rangle$ for the Floquet Hamiltonian (to order $dt^2$) computed in the canonical ensemble using an MPS purification ansatz \cite{Verstraete2004_mpdo, Barthel2009} (see supplemental material Sec.\,IV).
+We note that exact agreement between (even time-averaged) quantum data and the thermal result is not necessarily expected, as both finite-size differences between the canonical and diagonal ensemble (filtered by the time-evolved state), as well as $O(dt^3)$ corrections to the Floquet Hamiltonian, are not guaranteed to be small.
+Figures \fref{fig:main_results}(f,g) show snapshots of the raw quantum data at the latest times explored (20 Trotter steps) and show clearly the formation of correlated spin domains expected for a state thermalizing near the phase transition of the underlying TFIM [cf.\,the simulated infinite-temperature snapshots in \fref{fig:main_results}(h)].